Best before and use by dates on food confuses a lot of people, leading to massive amounts of food waste in the UK. But what do they both mean?

 Is it safer to just put it in the bin? ….perhaps you don’t need to…

-Well let’s look at the differences to see what food can be kept for a bit longer, reducing food waste and reducing the amount of money you need to spend at the supermarket.
+Well, let’s look at the differences to see what food can be kept for a bit longer, how we can reduce food waste and reduce the amount of money you need to spend at the supermarket.

 “Best before” is there to describe the food quality.